 - ⅓ cup extra virgin olive oil

-- Heat the 2 tbsp olive oil in a large pot.
+- Heat the 2 tablespoon olive oil in a large pot.
 Add the chopped leeks, and sauté for about 5 minutes.

 - Add the carrots, followed by the potatoes.
 Stir to combine with the leeks, and add a bit of salt to taste.